Example code

 Concatenate values and create a new variable

-This example concatentates two values and deletes one of the values.
+This example concatenates two values and deletes one of the values.
 It also creates a new variable.

 import flatten from 'tealium/util/flatten';